MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-create-task.md

 ## Site migration

 >[!Note]
->If you haven't scanned your site, learn how [Scan and assess a SharePoint Server site](spmt-scan.md)
+>If you haven't scanned your site, learn more: [Scan and assess a SharePoint Server site](spmt-scan.md)

 1. Start SPMT, and then enter your Microsoft 365 username and password.
 2. Select **Add new migration**.